almin/almin/.github/CONTRIBUTING.md

 Almin uses Yarn for running development scripts.
 If you haven't already done so, please [install yarn](https://yarnpkg.com/en/docs/install).

+## Bootstrap

+First, you should install all dependencies by following:

+    # In project root
+    yarn install

+Almin repository is monorepo top on [lerna](https://github.com/lerna/lerna "lerna").
+`postinstall` life-cycle script automatically run `yarn run bootstrap` that install all deps/devDeps.

 ## How to contribute?

 You can find suitable issues to contribute on [Issues label:starter](https://github.com/almin/almin/issues?q=is%3Aissue+is%3Aopen+label%3Astarter "Issues · almin/almin").